• Skip to primary navigation

 How do you keep the granita from melting?

-When the granita has set, scratch the ice with a fork until you’ve raked through all of it.
+When the granita has set, use a fork to scratch through the ice until it's completely raked.
 Granita can be coarse or fine, so keep raking until you reach your desired texture.
 Freeze the granita for another hour, then briefly run a fork through it again before serving.

 Recipe